 No one knows why the new confection was decided to be called Oreo.
 Rumor has it that the word comes from the French “doré” (“gold”) because the original packaging was golden in color.
 According to another version, this results from mixing letters from the words “chocolate” and “cream.”

 The design of the cookie itself raises no less questions.
 Enthusiasts decided to look into the patterns depicted on the circles of chocolate dough and found many unexpected symbols there.
 These include, for example, the Cross of Lorraine and the Cross Pattée, two vintage emblems associated with the First Crusade.
 As for the Oreo logo, it looks much simpler.
-It only has the brand name, and it is decorated in white and blue colors.
+It only has the brand name and is decorated in white and blue colors.
 However, until the 1950s, most of the word marks contained some shade of red.

 What is Oreo?

-Oreo is a brand of confectionery that consists of two chocolate chip cookies connected by a layer of cream.
+It is a brand of confectionery that consists of two chocolate chip cookies connected by a layer of cream.
 These sweets can be recognized by their classic round shape and black color.
 But the fillings are very different: with lime, banana, strawberry, mint, green tea, blueberries, and other flavors.

 1912 – 1923

-At the dawn of its existence, the Oreo brand used a turquoise logo.
+At the dawn of its existence, the brand used a turquoise logo.
 It showed the brand name of the sandwich biscuit, which was made up of dark letters with white outlines.
 The first “O” was larger than the last, but all the glyphs were in uppercase.
 The letters “R” and “E” looked non-standard due to curved strokes, uneven thickening, and curved spike-shaped serifs.

 1923 – 1931